Header Image

 Description: This session will provide updates by Drs.
 Hill, Katsanos, and Goyal on the latest evidence in acute stroke diagnostics and therapies and highlight significant future directions for managing acute stroke in our diverse and aging population.

 Description: Communication impairments following a stroke are among the most challenging obstacles to recovery and quality of life for survivors.
 Drs.
-Marcotte and Steele will present new clinical and imaging evidence on the mechanisms of post-stroke language disorders and potential treatment targets to alleviate these deficits.
+Marcotte and Steele will present new clinical and imaging evidence on the mechanisms of post-stroke language disorders and potential treatment targets to alleviate these deficits and innovative practices in post-stroke dysphagia management.
+Mr. Lindland and Ms. Knoechel will present on their Communication Access initiative and Ms. Livingstone is a person with aphasia who will speak to her lived experience communicating in healthcare environments.

 VASCULAR COGNITIVE IMPAIRMENT & STROKE